 No one’s really sure what causes your mast cells to get sensitive to things they shouldn’t be.

 While many things can trigger mast cells to activate and release histamine (like food or pollen allergies), MCAS causes severe symptoms that aren’t predictably triggered by anything specific.
-You might find that you’re more likely to have episodes when you’re experiencing changes in your life or environment, like periods of high stress or changing weather.
-If you find that episodes only happen after exposure to something specific, tell your provider — you might have an allergy instead of MCAS.
+You might find that you’re more likely to have episodes when you’re experiencing changes in your life or environment, like periods of high stress or shifting weather.
+If you find that episodes only happen after exposure to something specific, it’s not likely that you have MCAS.

 Advertisement

 To test for MCAS, your provider may order a blood test to look for a sign of mast cell activation called tryptase.
-You have to get tested at multiple times, to check your levels both when feeling well and when you’re having an episode.
+You have to get tested multiple times to check your levels, both when feeling well and when you’re having an episode.
 Keep in mind that tryptase can be elevated in other conditions, so tryptase levels alone don’t indicate MCAS.
 Some people naturally have higher-than-expected tryptase levels without symptoms.

 Your provider may also do an allergy skin test or allergy blood tests to rule out other causes of your symptoms.